Fault Management in Cisco ANA

 –Runs on a dedicated AVM in each unit.

 –Sends events to the alarm database.

 –Creates tickets, as appropriate.

-6. Cisco ANA forwards all event notifications for actionable events and tickets to the gateway.
+6. Cisco ANA forwards all event notifications for actionable events, nonactionable items, tickets, system events, and ticket updates to the gateway.

-8. Event information is available on demand to users in standard or user-defined formats in the GUI clients.
+8. Event information is available on demand to users in standard or user-defined formats via the Report Manager.

-9. Events older than three months are removed from the Event Archive and the Fault Database.
+9. Events older than three months are removed from the event archive and the alarm database.

-The actual flow processing path event rates and optimal configurations depend on many factors, including:
+The actual event rates and optimal configurations of the flow processing path are highly dependent on many factors, including:

 •Deployed networking technologies and configurations